This Simple Step Could Shave 15% Off Your Monthly Heating Bill

 Five strategies to beat the deep-freeze—without breaking the bank.

-The average Canadian will spend upward of $1,800 on natural gas and electricity bills each year; much of that during winter, when cold drafts entering the home can significantly jack up indoor energy use.
+The average Canadian household spends upward of $4,280 on natural gas and electricity bills each year; much of that during winter, when cold drafts entering the home can significantly jack up indoor energy use.
 Here are some hints on how to stay toasty warm this winter without taking a massive financial hit.

 Maintain your furnace

 Do-it-yourself: Check furnace filters once a month for lint buildup, and clean or replace them every three months.
-Clogged with dirt and dust, they can be an energy suck and won’t last as long.
+Clogged with dirt and dust, they can be an energy vampire.
 Regardless of age or quality, a furnace should undergo a checkup every two years (or annually, for an oil system) to prevent expensive breakdowns and maintain the manufacturer’s warranty.

 Turn down your thermostat

 Do-it-yourself: Setting your thermostat back by 4°C to 6°C for eight hours each day can shave up to 15 per cent off your heating bill.
-The Canadian Centre for Housing Technology finds it most efficient to keep your home at 22°C when you’re at home in the daytime and at 16°C to 18°C otherwise.
+Direct Energy suggests it’s most efficient to keep your home at 21°C when you’re at home in the daytime and at 16°C otherwise.
 Contrary to popular belief, your furnace won’t work extra hard to bring temperatures back up.
 (Here are more home heating myths you need to stop believing.)

 Big fix: Try a thermostat with a brain (such as Nest): some will track your daily home-and-away habits, set the temperature accordingly and are programmable using your smartphone.